 Joe Hampton formed The Kingpins in 1992 and they've been playing ever since.
 Through smoky bars, fancy restaurants and biker runs, The Kingpins have had their fun.
 Joe has worked very hard to keep things rolling.
 In 1999 Joe released his first c.d.
 Angry Joe and The Relatives - Revenge For Tomorrow with longtime cohort Dominick Cantasano and drummer Gerry Giliberti.
 In 2001 Joe Hampton and The Kingpins put out the Guilty As Sin disc, and appeared on the Cablevision program Neighborhood Journal.
 In 2003 Joe Hampton and The Mindless Members - Not Afraid Of Anything was released.
 It contained new recordings of songs from Joe's old bands The Mindless Members and The Phantoms.
 The next Joe Hampton and The Kingpins c.d., Alligator Shoes, came out the following year in 2004.

-In 2010 Joe Hampton released his most recent c.d., Joe Hampton Trio – Keep On Truckin’.
+In 2010 Joe Hampton released his c.d., Joe Hampton Trio – Keep On Truckin’.
 It is a collection of cover songs that Joe plays with his acoustic act.
 Joe Hampton and friends are currently recording many awesome new songs for future releases.
 Through the years there have been many lineup changes but Joe has maintained the quality of the bands sound and is always trying to move ahead, write songs and play as many gigs as possible.
+Joe released his most recent cd's Back On Track in 2015, and Forget About The Past in 2018

 Southold Slim/Joe Sferlazza is an excellent guitarist and singer with a great sense of humor.
 He performs solo and with his own band The Park Avenue Gypsies.
 He specializes in tin pan alley standards, hot jazz, blues and western swing.
 Southold Slim also plays in an acoustic duo with Joe Hampton.
 Their contrasting styles work well together.